tldr-pages/chatroom/README.md

-# chat
+# chatroom

-Redirect to the tldr-pages chatroom.
+This page redirects to the tldr-pages chatroom on Matrix.